nakijun/fdotoolbox/trunk/Doc/userdoc/cmdline.rst

  FdoUtil.exe -cmd:CreateDataStore -provider:<provider> -properties:<data store properties> [-connection:<connection string>] [-quiet] [-test]

 Notes:

+This command is exclusively for creating data stores in RDBMS-based providers.
+Use the `CreateFile` command if working with flat-file providers

 The ``-properties`` parameter is a the same format as the connection string